 Key Points:

-- STRAT’s Observation Deck is a modern marvel, offering a stunning view of the Las Vegas Valley.
+- STRAT’s Observation Deck is a modern marvel, offering a stunning view of the surrounding Valley.

-- Tickets to the Observation Deck start at a mere $20, making this an affordable diversion.
+- Tickets start at $26.95, making this an affordable diversion.

-- The rides atop the tower are both thrilling and relatively inexpensive – I’ve done them all multiple times.
+- The 2 remaining rides atop the tower are thrilling and relatively inexpensive (just $7).

 Although STRAT’s location on the north end of the Strip isn’t comfortably walkable from most resorts, the property can be reached via a cheap ($10-15) Uber/Lyft, or even via The Deuce bus route.